 - There are three toilets along the trail

-- The latest you should start the trail is 3:00 pm
+- The latest you should start hiking is 3pm

 - Bring everything you need for hiking and going to the beach (see list below)

-What to bring for hiking Caoling Historic Trail
+What to bring for hiking the Caoling Trail

 Here is what I would suggest bringing for the day hike: